Life-Affirming Biosensing with the Heart Sounds Bench

 None None None

 Life-Affirming Biosensing in Public: Sounding Heartbeats on a Red Bench.
 2019.
 Noura Howell, Greg Niemeyer, Kimiko Ryokai.
-Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems. url pdf
+Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems. pdf

 Innovation Catalyst, Jacobs Institute for Design Innovation, University of California, Berkeley.
 2019.